yzx170/fu_lab/pase_scRNAseq_analysis/README.md

 # PASE model single cell RNA sequencing analysis

 ## Project Overview
-We have developed a microfluid-based stem cell model that recapitulates the early symmetry breaking event in human embryonic development that gives rise to the amnionic ectoderm.
+We have developed a microfluid-based stem cell model that recapitulates the early symmetry breaking event in human embryonic development that gives rise to the amnionic ectoderm (featured in [Nature](https://doi.org/10.1038/s41586-019-1535-2)).
 This project aims at examining the single cell RNA sequencing data of those microfluidic amniotic sac embryoid (μPASE) to uncover the mystery of early human embryonic development.

 ### Platform:
 R